Massachusetts House of Representatives' 2nd Plymouth district

 Massachusetts House of Representatives' 2nd Plymouth district in the United States is one of 160 legislative districts included in the lower house of the Massachusetts General Court.
 It covers part of Plymouth County.
-Republican Susan Williams Gifford of Wareham has represented the district since 2003.
+Republican Representative Susan Williams Gifford of Wareham represented the district from 2003 until her death in 2024.
+It is now represented by Republican Representative John Gaskey of Carver.

 Towns represented

 The district includes the following localities: